norseghost/norseghost.github.io/_pages/martin.md

 My/the family boardgame collection is larger than most.
 Fans of [TableTop][tp] will recognize many of the games.
 Personal favorites include *Agricola* and *Nord Kapp*.
 I love the idea behind *Once upan a Time*, but haven't had it hit the table in forever.
 The kids greatly enjoy *Smash Up!*, *King of Tokyo* and *Munchkin*.
+The cute art and easy gameplay of *Sushi Go!* is also a hit.

 I also have a modest collection of collaborative games, where all players are set against the game (designers).
 The white whale is currently *Forbidden Desert*.
 We have yet to escape the desert in our steampunk ship before losing a team-member to dehydration.